Short Term Medical Insurance

-Short Term health insurance (also called Temporary health insurance) might be the best option for you!
+Short Term Medical insurance (also called Temporary health insurance) might be the best option for you!
 It can help fill that gap in your coverage until you have a longer-term solution.
 Moreover, the benefits covered by short term medical insurance are typically high deductible that can cover catastrophic visits related to emergency care.
 Meaning these plans may work well if you don’t require regular medical care, such as frequent visits to the doctor or costly maintenance prescriptions.

 Remember: Pre-existing conditions are NOT covered and applies for all insureds, including those under the age of 19.

 What happens when you reach your coverage period?

 At the end of your coverage term, most insurers will allow you to re-apply for another short term health plan.
 These health insurance plans do not normally constitute an automatic continuation of your first plan.
 Apart from the fact that Oregon law limits these plans to covering people for just 90 days, it also requires a 60-day gap in coverage before a second 90-day plan may be issued